 If you were injured on the job, The Gatti Law Firm can help you navigate through the complex nuances of workers’ compensation law.
+We are workers’ compensation lawyers in Oregon who have vast experience helping individuals like yourself.

 If you are suffering from a debilitating, workplace injury such as broken bones, torn ligaments, a head injury or back injury, don’t delay speaking with our Oregon workers’ compensation lawyers.
 You can obtain the legal help you need today by calling our office at (503) 543-1114.